munemu82/JIRTBIOSS/JIRTBIOSS_v0/readme.md

 -- AD514s forms (AD514-1 Change Impact Assessment & AD514-2 Change Incorporation Report i.e. CIR)
 -- Technical Documentation review (Drawing, Design and Ship System technical manuals etc..)
 -- ILS (Checks of logistics data, NSNs and stock codes etc... to identify and establish relationship between logistics and config data, e.g. a Configuration Item i.e. CI in CMTU should be linked to an NSN/Stock code in NAVALLOW )

+QUESTIONS ASKED IN WESTPAC INTERVIEW
+-- You are running a SQL query and it is taking too long (hours) to complete, what are the steps you would take to improve the query's performance
+-- In a database, how many clustered and Non-clustered indexes can you have?
+ANSWER:
+ Only one clustered index and 1 or more Non clustered indexes (Non clustered indexes can be created for any table column) -- Explain the difference between CTEs (Common Table Expressions), Temporary tables and Subquery -- For CTEs, Temporary tables and Subqueries, in terms of performance, which one would you use and in what scenario -- What is SQL Merge statement, explain how it is used